Can Chickens Eat Honey Roasted Peanuts?

 Plain raw or roasted peanuts can be a great choice for a chicken treat.

-See also Clucking in Color: Can Chickens Eat Purple Onions?
+See also Can Chickens Eat Oranges and Peels?

 The problem is, honey roasted peanuts are coated with a sweet glaze made from honey and sugar.